 A landlord’s remedies are numerous and include:

-Legal costs – This is exactly why you shouldn’t be scared of taking action – if you have a decent lease, your tenant will be obligated to repay 100% of your reasonable legal fees.
+This is exactly why you shouldn’t be scared of taking action – if you have a well-drafted lease, your tenant will be obligated to repay 100% of your reasonable legal fees.
 Paying your legal fees can ‘incentivise’ paying the rent on time.

-Re-entry of premises – Depending on the terms of the lease the landlord may be entitled to re-enter and take possession of the premises.
+Depending on the terms of the lease, the landlord may be entitled to re-enter and take possession of the premises.
 This right is in addition to the claim for unpaid rent and will authorise the landlord to claim incidental expenses such as legal, bailiff and locksmith’s costs.

 - issue a warrant for seizure of the tenant’s goods to satisfy unpaid rent;

 - take possession of the tenant’s goods; and

 - sell the goods by public auction to satisfy the rent and costs owing.